Sumanthverne357/Project_guesture_Detection/README.md

 4. Use the code BLE_main.py to read the guestures in your laptop/PC, run the following commands in command prompt

      pip install bleak
      pip install asyncio

+6. Use the code main.py to read the guestures and update the same in GUI